Alliedium/arch-network-isolator/README.md

 all tcp 18000:18300
 ```

-This means that the port 5900 for [VNC](https://wiki.archlinux.org/index.php/x11vnc) is opened both for tcp and upd protocols only for the host, but not for Docker containers, while a special port range used for our internal development needs is opened both for the host and for Docker.
+This means that the port 5900 for [VNC](https://wiki.archlinux.org/index.php/x11vnc) is opened both for TCP and UDP protocols only for the host, but not for Docker containers, while a special port range used for our internal development needs is opened both for the host and for Docker.

 The meaning of other input parameters of the tool is clear from the help above.
 In any case all the information on how to rollback of the changes made is displayed in the log.
 If `--noconfirm` is not given, then the tool asks confirmation for every step to be done with displaying all the detailed info on what is to be changed and how to rollback these changes.